joncheryl/corona-graphs/readme.md

 - the Statsmodels analysis library for Python

 And practice:
-- statistical analysis (creating, fitting, and interpreting linear models, weighted regressions, analysing graphics, mixed effect models)
+- statistical analysis (creating, fitting, and interpreting linear models, weighted regressions, mixed effect models, analysing graphics, etc.)
 - using the Jupyter Notebook format for presentation
-- Python in general
+- Python in general (pandas, numpy, plotly, the Emacs elpy package)
-- scrapping data off web
+- scrapping data off web (with lxml Python package)

-## Plots of coronavirus data
+## 2) Plots of coronavirus data

 A [collection](https://johnsherrill.heliohost.org/corona_graphs.html) of graphics for analysing the amount of testing for infection in each state.
 There's a big jupyter notebook in here now too with some statistical analysis.